-Jamie is a musician, artist/coder, and interdisciplinary scientific researcher.
-His artistic research centres around collaborative music and performance making in the context of DIY networks and inclusivity.
+Jamie is a musician, artist/coder and interdisciplinary scientific researcher.
+His artistic research engages with theory and practices of computational art, specialising in sound, data analysis and technological forms of social and political intervention.
 Jamie’s scientific research focuses on the development of computational methods for modelling processes associated with the perception, cognition and creation of music.
-He has also undertaken post-doctoral work in the field of multi-agent systems and the Semantic Web.
+He has undertaken post-doctoral work in the fields of computational creativity and artificial intelligence; statistical modelling of music and natural language; multi-agent systems; and knowledge representation and discovery within the Semantic Web.

 - PhD (Computer Science), Goldsmiths, University of London 2012

 - MA (Electroacoustic Composition), City University, London 2004

 - BMus Hons (Music), City University, London 2003